stanfordmlgroup/ManyICL/README.md

 |freeway97.jpeg| 0 | 0 | 1 |

 ## Expected directory structure
-Note that we only include 42 images in UCMerced dataset for illustration purpose.
+Note that we only include 42 images in UCMerced dataset for illustration purposes.

 ```
 ManyICL/